 Conclusion: The Growing Role of Red Light Therapy in Meniscus Tear Healing

 Increasing numbers of people are resorting to red light therapy for meniscus tears due to the fact that it is a procedure with no side effects.
 It is favored since it heals cartilage quite effectively and also alleviates pain and inflammation.
+It's a non-surgical, non-medication approach that's gentle on the body.
+You can perform it at home without any inconvenience.

 FAQs: Addressing Common Questions